Jackalope523/Jackalope523/README.md

 ## One day I will swallow up the world 🏝️

 ### But for now I am working on...

 #### CANARY

-Stack: .NET Core, Entity Framework, React Native, TypeScript, Azure

 The deadest meetup app on the app store.
 [Check it out](https://almostcanary.com/).

 #### Project Cardinal (Working Title Top Secret)

-Stack: .NET Core, Entity Framework, React Native, TypeScript, Azure

 The app that should make keeping in touch with grandma not a chore that you never get to.

+### What I Use

+.NET Core, Entity Framework, React Native, TypeScript and Azure.

 ### Reach Me At